THYROID DISEASE AND ITS HEALING

 Another may have excess hormone production due to copper or mercury toxicity, and at the same time have inadequate cell permeability, causing a mixture of hypo- and hyperthyroid symptoms.

-A nutritional balancing program addresses all of these problems, and perhaps others.
+A development program addresses all of these problems, and perhaps others.
 Regular medical and holistic approaches do not address these many causes of thyroid problems.

 PROBLEMS WITH HORMONE REPLACEMENT THERAPY